right to life of climate deniers, children in poverty, and future

 poverty in a developing country whose life will be shortened as a

 result of climate denial.
 A million times!
-We know this because most
+We know this because many

-participants in the public discussion of my text were more unhappy
+participants in the public discussion of my text were evidently more

 about the possible death of an influential climate denier than the

 Now imagine asking those 200 people what they think of the following

 claim: Every human life has the same value, regardless of skin color,